The Suffrage Oak: Recognition

 In 2015 the tree was named Scotland's Tree of the Year by the Woodland Trust after being nominated by Glasgow Women's Library.
-The award was presented to representatives from the Glasgow Women's Library at the Scottish Parliament in Edinburgh on 27 October 2015.
+The award was presented to representatives from Glasgow Women's Library at the Scottish Parliament in Edinburgh on 27 October 2015.

-The Woodland Trust nominated the Suffragette Oak for the 2016 European Tree of the Year award.
+The Woodland Trust nominated the Suffrage Oak for the 2016 European Tree of the Year award.